VorobevArseniy/hroma/README.md

     hroma/io
     # hroma/files.(open)
 )
-# import hroma/lists - if you have only one import, parantheses could be avoided
+# import hroma/lists - if you have only one import, parentheses could be avoided

 main : IO () # Declare a main function signature let main = { # Declare main function